Azure/AzureStack-Tools/Deployment/README.md

 .\BootMenuNoKVM.ps1
 ```

 During execution of this script, you will be prompted to choose the default OS to boot back into after restart.
-This will become your new default OS, just like **AzureStack TP2** became the new default OS during deployment.
+This will become your new default OS, just like **Azure Stack** became the new default OS during deployment.

 When the script execution is complete, you will be asked to confirm reboot.
 If there are other users logged in, this command will fail, run the following command to continue: